Cnasboll/HLF25-2/v04/README.md

 Bamse Brunberg
 Enter Biography: Alter Egos (Alter egos of the character), or enter to finish populating Biography:
 Kapten Buster.
 Ingen har sett honom och Bamse samtidigt.
-Enter Biography: Aliases (Other names the character is known by as a single value ('Insider') without surrounding ' or a list in json format e.g. ["Insider", "Matches Malone"]), or enter to finish populating Biography:
+Enter Biography: Aliases (Other names the character is known by as a single value ('Insider') without surrounding ' or a list in JSON format e.g. ["Insider", "Matches Malone"]), or enter to finish populating Biography:
 Världens starkaste björn
 Enter Biography: Place of Birth (Where the character was born), or enter to finish populating Biography:
 Vargön